rbarden/rvahams-sova-equipmenttracker/README.md

 * If you have no changes to make, or don't care to read the source code , just download the executable .jar file and run it from the command line.

+If you are compiling from source you will need to download the core Log4J libraries from (http://logging.apache.org/log4j/2.x/download.html).
+For this project, you only need the log4j-api-2.x and the log4j-core-2.x jar files.

 If you download the .jar file, it is suggested that you place it in it's own directory apart from everything else, that way you can specify file names without having to worry about absolute paths.
 The application will create the